snphillips/artportfolio/README.md

 `git clone https://github.com/snphillips/artportfolio.git`

+Install npm packages that are listed in package.json:

+`npm install`

 To run locally, using your terminal cd into the project folder then type npm start:

 `cd artporfolio`